THE BRAINY E-BIKE

 Your brain lives in the past.
 Any sensory input from the outer world is slowed down ever so little by the circuitry of your brain.
 Only after a quarter of a second, your body will react to an outer stimulus.
 It could be a smell, a breeze, or a visual difference.
 The tiny time gap between a stimulus and the reaction is called reaction time.

 Don’t worry.
 Your brain is used to that delay.
-In your conscious mind, you have the feeling of noticing something and responding to it almost immediately.
+In your conscious mind, you have the feeling of noticing something and responding to it immediately.

 The brain at work